Permethrin

 Conclusion

 Permethrin is an effective insecticide for dogs, but highly toxic for cats, even in small doses.
-The mechanism of action is based on the sustained activation of neuronal sodium channels, leading to neurological hyperexcitation, muscle twitching, and seizures.
+Its mechanism of action is based on the sustained activation of neuronal sodium channels, leading to neurological overexcitation, Muscle twitching, and Convulsions.
 In cats, the danger is massively increased by insufficient hepatic detoxification.
-Permethrin poisoning represents a veterinary emergency – especially in cats – and requires immediate therapy (e.g., anticonvulsants, detoxification, intensive care).
+Permethrin poisonings represent a veterinary emergency – especially in cats – and require immediate therapy (e.g., anticonvulsants, decontamination, intensive care).

 Symptoms of intoxication

-Permethrin is a neurotoxin and leads to corresponding signs of intoxication in over 50% of affected cats.
+Permethrin is a neurotoxin and leads to corresponding intoxication signs in over 50% of affected cats.

 Initially, the following occur: